Mohammad-Saud-Humayun/github-demo/README.md

 # github-demo
-this is a Demo for git and github
+this is a Demo for Git and Github.